Twisted (co)homology of non-orientable Weyl semimetals: Background

 \subsection{Weyl semimetal topology: a homology approach}

-The theory of cohomology has a natural dual in homology: the \emph{$n$-th homology group} $H_n(M)$ (note the lowered index $n$) describes classes of $n$-dimensional closed oriented subspaces of a manifold $M$.
-In physical terms, these are precisely the subspaces on which the integration of the $n$-forms classified by cohomology yields consistent values: for example, the 2-sphere $S^2$ on which the Berry curvature integral is evaluated in Eq.~\eqref{eq:chernnumber} represents a second homology class on the punctured torus.

-This natural duality between cohomology and homology is not precise enough to carry the classification of topological phases over to the homology setting.
-However, there is a more precise statement called \emph{Poincar\'e duality} that does allow for a homology classification: it states that for a closed oriented $d$-dimensional manifold $M$, the following isomorphism holds for any integer $n$:

-This duality allows the second cohomology groups involved in classifying invariants to be reframed as first homology groups: that is, there is a classification based on one-dimensional subspaces of the Brillouin zone.
+Given the cohomology approach outlined above, one can obtain a corresponding \emph{homology} picture by applying the Poincar\'e duality of Eqs.~\eqref{eq:Poincareduality} and \eqref{eq:Lefschetzduality}.
+This duality allows the second cohomology groups involved in classifying invariants to be reframed as first homology groups: that is, there is a classification based on oriented one-dimensional subspaces of the Brillouin zone.
 The semimetal Mayer--Vietoris sequence in Eq.~\eqref{eq:semimetal-MV-symbolic} dualises to the following form:

-Note that this a valid exact sequence in homology independently of the validity of Poincar\'e duality in a given setting; the duality only ensures that it classifies the same topology as the cohomology sequence.
+Note that this is a valid exact sequence in homology independently of the validity of Poincar\'e duality in a given setting; the duality only ensures that it classifies the same topology as the cohomology sequence.

-Special attention should be paid to the second group in this sequence, which is the dual of the semimetal invariant group $H^2\left(\TT^3\setminus W\right)$ on the punctured torus; since $\TT^3\setminus W$ is not a closed space, a slightly modified argument (based on \emph{Lefschetz duality}) gives rise to the \emph{relative} homology group $H_1\left(\TT^3,W\right)$ with respect to the set of Weyl points $W$.
-The result is that the oriented one-dimensional spaces it classifies are allowed to terminate at the Weyl points; an example of this is shown in Fig.~\ref{fig:physics_vs_cohomology}(b).
+Special attention should be paid to the second group in this sequence, which is obtained by the Lefschetz duality of Eq.~\eqref{eq:Lefschetzduality} from the semimetal invariant group $H^2\left(\TT^3\setminus W\right)$.
+The resulting relative homology group $H_1\left(\TT^3,W\right)$ classifies oriented one-dimensional spaces that are allowed to terminate at the Weyl points; an example of this is shown in Fig.~\ref{fig:physics_vs_cohomology}(b).
 Such spaces are called \emph{Dirac strings}, in reference to the fact that they can be physically considered to be strings of gauge singularities running between Weyl nodes.

-Positively charged Weyl nodes are always connected by a Dirac string to a negatively charged one, and vice versa.
-As a result of this, the Nielsen--Ninomiya theorem is encoded in the homology sequence in Eq.~\eqref{eq:semimetal-homology-sequence} in a very natural way: the boundary map $\partial$ assigns opposite charges to the Weyl nodes at opposite ends of a Dirac string, and these sum to zero by nature when the map $\Sigma$ is applied.
+The map $\partial$ appearing in Eq.~\eqref{eq:semimetal-homology-sequence} is the defining boundary map in homology.
+As discussed in Sec.~\ref{sec:homology}, this map always assigns opposite signs to the endpoints of a string, ensuring that Dirac strings always connect two oppositely charged Weyl points.
+As a result, the Nielsen--Ninomiya theorem is encoded in the homology sequence in a very natural way: the opposite charges bounding a Dirac string sum to zero by nature when the map $\Sigma$ is applied.

 The first group in the sequence classifies the insulating topology in terms of what we will refer to as \emph{Dirac loops}.
 These can be thought of as Dirac strings which are closed into loops along the periodic directions of the torus, and indeed such loops may form when Weyl nodes are annihilated together along topologically non-trivial paths.
 In this regard, Weyl semimetals can be considered transitional phases between different insulating topological phases; this is precisely why a group of insulating invariants appears in each of the exact sequences under consideration.